russel2512/Net_monitor/README.md

 - Publish program start time, up time and outage time MQTT messages to a broker

-   o	 I used a Raspberry Pi as the broker and Node Red to post the information and write to a log
+  - I used a Raspberry Pi as the broker and Node Red to post the information and write to a log

 **Design:**